KeshavaYada/-YouTube-API-Analysis-Spotlight-on-Ed-Sheeran-/README.md

 - Plotted bar charts showing the comparison of different metrics of Top Singers
 - Created bar charts to show the best and worst-performing videos based on view count.
 - Monthly distribution of Videos according to release date.
+- Trends of Likes and View of different videos through of the years.

 ## 📌 Conclusions
 This analysis provides insights into Taylor Swift's YouTube channel performance, helping to understand viewer engagement and video popularity trends.